-Howard Hughes Medical Institute Professor and Professor of Genetics, Genomics and DevelopmentLab Homepage: http://mcb.berkeley.edu/labs/rine/
+Howard Hughes Medical Institute Professor and Professor of the Graduate School Division of Genetics, Genomics, Evolution, and DevelopmentLab Homepage: http://mcb.berkeley.edu/labs/rine/

 The research in my lab is centered on the epigenetic mechanisms by which the information in a genome is expressed in a manner that is stable and heritable through cell division.
 This issue has led us to discoveries on how specialized domains of chromatin structure are established, maintained, and inherited.
 Our studies use the yeast Saccharomyces cerevisiae and the powerful genetic, genomic, and proteomic approaches that are so facile in this organism to study the nature of the chromatin in specialized domains of the yeast genome, how it is assembled and modified, and how these modifications affect its expression, replication, and repair.
 Recently, the lab has started a new emphasis focused on exploring the functional consequences of human genetic and epigenetic variation with the goal of understanding and reducing the incidence of two of the most common birth defects, and the mechanism of particular driver mutations in human cancer.